Jacocirino/FSLInsectImageRecognition/README.md

 Prototypical networks is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot)

 ### Pairwise similarity with Bregman Divergences
-The **[First steps into few-shot image classification](/Figures/task_example_adult.jpg)**: file provides the Bregman divergences used as similarity functions.
+This **[file](/Bregman divergences/Bregman_divergences.py)**: provides the script for the Bregman divergences used as similarity functions.
 For use, replace the similarity functions in the chosen Few-shot Learning algorithm.

 - Euclidean;
 - Mahalanobis;